Italian fascism: Racism

 In 1929, Mussolini acknowledged the contributions of Italian Jews to Italian society, despite their minority status, and believed that Jewish culture was Mediterranean, aligning with his early Mediterraneanist perspective.
 He also argued that Italian Jews were natives to Italy, as they had been living in the Italian Peninsula since Roman times.
 Initially, Fascist Italy did not enact comprehensive racist policies like those policies which were enacted by its World War II Axis partner Nazi Germany.
 Italy's National Fascist Party leader, Benito Mussolini, expressed different views on the subject of race throughout his career.
 In an interview conducted in 1932 at the Palazzo Venezia in Rome, he said "Race?
 It is a feeling, not a reality: ninety-five percent, at least, is a feeling.
 Nothing will ever make me believe that biologically pure races can be shown to exist today".
+After the repression of anti-colonial resistance in Italian Libya (1911–1932) and the Second Italo-Ethiopian War (1935–1936), the Italian Fascist government implemented strict racial segregation between Italians and Africans in all colonies of the Italian Empire.

-By 1938, however, he began to actively support racist policies in the Italian Fascist regime, as evidenced by his endorsement of the "Manifesto of Race", the seventh point of which stated that "it is time that Italians proclaim themselves to be openly racist", although Mussolini said that the Manifesto was endorsed "entirely for political reasons", in deference to Nazi German wishes.
-The "Manifesto of Race", which was published on 14 July 1938, paved the way for the enactment of the Racial Laws.
-Leading members of the National Fascist Party such as Dino Grandi and Italo Balbo reportedly opposed the Racial Laws.
+By 1938, Mussolini began to actively support racist policies in the Italian Fascist regime, as evidenced by his endorsement of the Manifesto of Race, the seventh point of which stated that "it is time that Italians proclaim themselves to be openly racist", although Mussolini said that the Manifesto was endorsed "entirely for political reasons", in deference to Nazi German wishes.
+The Manifesto of Race was published on 14 July 1938, paving the way for the enactment of the Racial Laws.
+Leading members of the National Fascist Party, such as Dino Grandi and Italo Balbo, reportedly opposed the Racial Laws.
 Balbo, in particular, regarded antisemitism as having nothing to do with fascism and staunchly opposed the antisemitic laws.
-After 1938, discrimination and persecution intensified and became an increasingly important hallmark of Italian Fascist ideology and policies.
+After 1938, racial discrimination and persecution of ethnic minorities in Fascist Italy intensified and became an increasingly important hallmark of Italian Fascist ideology and policies.
 Nevertheless, Mussolini and the Italian military did not consistently apply the laws adopted in the Manifesto of Race.
-In 1943, Mussolini expressed regret for the endorsement, saying that it could've been avoided.
-After the Second Italo-Ethiopian War, the Italian Fascist government implemented strict racial segregation between white people and black people in Ethiopia.
+In 1943, shortly after the downfall of the Italian Fascist regime, Mussolini expressed regret for the endorsement, saying that it could have been avoided.